dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

     - briefly call attention to problems of complexity and scalability in the horizontal scalability of social hierarchies
       - how GAI cannot transcend this complexity, but may try.
-      - bayesian non-parametrics (and other AI methods) result in complexity that must be mitigated with force, especially to conserve
+      - bayesian non-parametrics, kernel methods and the like all result in complexity that must be mitigated with force, especially to conserve energy.
+That is, uncertainty and complexity are constrained by the use of fear and love.

+- In the course of statecraft, Machiavelli’s Prince illuminates potential friction in your projection of energy.
+With this understanding, one can envision which principalities are rising, which are soon to fall, towards which your adversaries are likely to project their energy, and how to devise higher-order strategies to undermine the strengths of principalities.
+Hereby, you further your projection of energy by tailoring your craft to more tightly fit the affairs at hand.

 ### “For injuries ought to be done all at one time...”

-> TODO: get quote from chapter 8

-- In the course of statecraft, Machiavelli’s prince allows you to foresee where there would be friction in the projection of energy.
-With this understanding, one can envision which principalities are rising, which are soon to fall, towards which your adversaries are likely to project their energy, and how to devise first-order strategies to undermine the strengths of principalities to further your projection of energy by crafting the tools to suit the appearances of affairs to your ends.
+> "For injuries ought to be done all at one time, so that, being
+> tasted less, they offend less; benefits ought to be given little by
+> little, so that the flavour of them may last longer." --
+> Machiavelli, The Prince (VIII)

 - The evil deeds done serve to foster information to cultivate fear.
 By reengaging in these acts (which are never meant to be understood), one creates vectors of a causal nature which may be